raghavagps/mrslpred/README.md

 mrslpred_motif.py               : Main python program

+val_data.fasta                  : Fasta file containing all the sequences used for validation

+val_data_labels.csv             : CSV file containing the labels for the sequences in the validation dataset

 example_input.fa                : Example file contain nucleotide sequences in FASTA format

 example_predict_prob_output.csv : Example output file containing probabilities for each location